gerohuels/drone-field-analysis/README.md

 matching object with high confidence it triggers the appropriate reporting function, printing the estimated location and confidence score.

+Starting with this version the project also includes an optional multi-agent pipeline built with the **OpenAI Agents SDK**.
+The new `DelegatingAgent` class in `drone_field_analysis/utils/agent_delegation.py` instantiates separate assistants for bare spots, animals and weeds.
+A top-level agent delegates each image to the relevant assistant, demonstrating how the Agents API can orchestrate specialised detectors.

 ## Configuration